TouMilou Music logo

 loves thinking wondering learning making travelling meeting music Earth and the ones he loves

 In short – Michiel van der Meulen (Utrecht, 1969) is composer of contemporary modal music, whose work is primarily based on the modes, rhythms and forms of Ottoman art music and Eastern Mediterranean folk traditions.
-He is an apprentice of Ross Daly (Crete).
+He is an apprentice of Ross Daly.
 Michiel records his work with the occassional ensemble Kairos Collective and releases it on his personal label TouMilou.

 Life